bartelto/liri/README.md

 ## The author

 This app was written from the ground up by **Todd F. Bartelt** as part of the Full-Stack Web Development program at University of Kansas Professional and Continuing Education.
+Learn more about Todd at [toddbartelt.com](http://toddbartelt.com).